-- An investment in an open-ended investment company such as the Company should be regarded as a longer-term investment. - Investors should be aware that the price of Shares and the income from them can fall as well as rise and investors may not receive back the full amount invested. - 26.6.3 Past performance is not necessarily a guide to future performance.
-Investments denominated in currencies other than the base currency are subject to fluctuations in exchange rates which can be favourable or unfavourable. - 26.6.4 Investors should be aware that concentrating the Company's investments in one country could increase the risks associated with investing in the Company's Shares. - 26.6.5 The Depositary may delegate the function of safekeeping of Financial Instruments to the Custodian, who may in turn appoint a custody agent.
+The Depositary may delegate the function of safekeeping of Financial Instruments to the Custodian, who may in turn appoint a custody agent.
 The Depositary or Custodian may hold Financial Instruments in fungible accounts (meaning the assets are interchangeable) or omnibus accounts (resulting in accounts being combined).
 The use of omnibus accounts gives rise to a potential risk that there could be a shortfall in the Financial Instruments held in such an account should the total of the Financial Instruments be less than the aggregate entitlement of the Company.
 It is expected that such risks will be mitigated by the Custodian's trade matching and reconciliation processes, however in the event of an irreconcilable shortfall, the affected clients would bear the risk of any shortfall on a pro-rata basis and the Company may not recover all of its Financial Instruments.

-26.6.6 Infectious diseases that pose significant threats to human health may be highly disruptive to global economies and markets.
-The economic and market disruptions caused by infectious diseases could significantly impact the value of the scheme property of the Company and the value of distributions paid to investors.
+Infectious diseases that pose significant threats to human health may be highly disruptive to global economies and markets.
+The economic and market disruptions caused by infectious diseases could significantly impact the value of the Scheme Property of the Company and the value of distributions paid to Shareholders.

-26.7 Data Protection
+25.8 Data Protection

 The personal details of each applicant for Shares and each Shareholder will be held by the ACD and/or the Administrator as its agent in accordance with Data Protection Laws for the purposes of carrying out the ACD's agreement with each Shareholder.
 This may include the transfer of such data to other members of the ACD's group and to other businesses providing services to the ACD (including their offices outside the UK), where the transfer is necessary for the provision of services in relation to the ACD's role as operator of the Company.
 The data protection laws and other laws of these countries may not be as comprehensive as those that apply within the UK.
 In these instances the ACD will take steps to ensure that your privacy rights are respected.

 Shareholders have the right to access their personal data processed by the ACD together with (in certain circumstances) the right to object to the processing of such data for legitimate reasons.
 A copy of the ACD's Privacy Notice relating to investors is available at www.tutman.co.uk or on request from compliance@tutman.co.uk.

-26.8 Electronic Verification
+25.9 Electronic Verification

-The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, The Proceeds of Crime Act 2002, the Senior Management Arrangements, Systems & Controls Source book and Joint Money Laundering Steering Group guidance notes (which are updated from time to time) state that the ACD must check your identity and the source of the money invested.
+The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, The Proceeds of Crime Act 2002, the Senior Management Arrangements Systems and Controls Sourcebook and Joint Money Laundering Steering Group guidance notes (which are updated from time to time) state that the ACD must check your identity and the source of the money invested.
 The ACD may also request verification documents from parties associated with you.
 In some cases, documentation may be required for officers performing duties on behalf of bodies corporate.
 The checks may include an electronic search of information held about you (or your associated party) on the electoral roll and using credit reference agencies.
 The credit reference agency may check the details you (or your associated party) supply against any particulars on any database (public or otherwise) to which they have access and may retain a record of that information although this is only to verify identity and will not affect your (or your associated party's) credit rating.
 They may also use your (or your associated party's) details in the future to assist other companies for verification purposes.